Shale gas and hydraulic fracturing (fracking)

 Hydraulic fracturing, known as fracking, is a process used to remove gas and oil from shale rock deep in the ground.

-Private fracking companies have started investigating the potential for carrying out this process commercially in Derbyshire.
+Fracking has never been carried out in Derbyshire but private companies licensed by the Oil and Gas Authority are investigating the potential for carrying out this process commercially in Derbyshire.

 The national approach to fracking is set by the Government, but we also have an important role to play in deciding whether or not to grant planning permission for a fracking well.

 Areas of the UK where shale gas applications have been given planning permission include North Yorkshire, Nottinghamshire and Lancashire.

 The Oil and Gas Authority granted licenses in 11 areas of Derbyshire to three companies called Ineos, Warwick and Egdon.
 This does not mean they have planning permission to carry out fracking in these areas.

 INEOS has also formally notified us that it intends to carry out a 3D seismic survey across parts of Derbyshire for six months from early June 2017.